Hadeweka/Inuhh-Shinvasion/README.md

 ### Shipedia Controls:

-Complete name: Tab
+* Complete name: Tab
-Enter command or name: Return
+* Enter command or name: Return
-Leave enemy information: Escape
+* Leave enemy information: Escape
-Scroll: Mouse Wheel
+* Scroll: Mouse Wheel

 ### Shipedia Commands:

-SORT [PROPERTY]: Sorts enemies by the given property DIFF [DIFFICULTY]: Sets the given difficulty as base for the enemy properties
+* SORT [PROPERTY]: Sorts enemies by the given property
+* DIFF [DIFFICULTY]: Sets the given difficulty as base for the enemy properties

 ### Shipedia Sorting Properties:

-NAME: Name of the enemy
+* NAME: Name of the enemy
-STRENGTH: Strength of the enemy
+* STRENGTH: Strength of the enemy
-DEFENSE: Defense of the enemy
+* DEFENSE: Defense of the enemy
-HP: Health points of the enemy
+* HP: Health points of the enemy
-SPEED: Speed of the enemy
+* SPEED: Speed of the enemy
-WORLD: The world in which the enemy can be encountered first
+* WORLD: The world in which the enemy can be encountered first
-SCORE: The base score of the enemy
+* SCORE: The base score of the enemy
-SIZE: The size of the enemy
+* SIZE: The size of the enemy

 ### Shipedia Difficulties:
-EASY, NORMAL, HARD and DOOM
+* EASY
+* NORMAL
+* HARD
+* DOOM